Robified0/Classes/README.md

 ## !!
 Important Note !!
 This datapack is under heavy construction, and only the framework is being developed at this time.

-It is only being developed under Minecraft 1.18+.
-Backporting will NOT happen, ever.
+It is only being developed under Minecraft 1.18+. **Backporting will NOT happen, ever**.
 A lot of the functions used are only available in current versions, and I'll continue to add more features as Mojang adds even more.
-When that happens, legacy versions will be unsupported.
+When that happens, *legacy versions will be unsupported*.

-**The current build is *playable*, but it's just the Mage, Healer, and Ranger at this time.
+**The current build is *playable*, but it's being *actively* worked on, so expect bugs.

 This is also my first foray into GitHub, so I'm using this as my chance to experiment and get used to the workflows!